Hcappers/GNSS/Lofton.md

 ```

 Our old code had every element hard coded based on a set size that we were not 100% sure was the actual size we would need.

+### 11/06/2024

+Created our entire update presentation.

+## Sprint 5

+### 11/14/2024

+While we are waiting to meet with our customer and get a key for MSFS, I have started researching the SDK and how we can go ahead and make a sample instrument.
+Once we have a sample instrument we can start importing our current work into the basic one.

+[Here](https://docs.flightsimulator.com/html/mergedProjects/How_To_Make_An_Aircraft/Contents/Instruments/Creating_JS_Instrument.htm) is a link that contains a lot of information on making a basic instrument for the simulator.

+Things that need to get completed:
+- Get MSFS and the SDK (Need a customer meeting so hopefully they will pay for the key)
+- Create a basic instrument (Research needed and need a key to get the SDK and need to use a windows machine)
+- Import our current work